alexrudnick/dissertation/BURNDOWN.md

   * finish up analysis and writeup
   * make charts & graphs
   * try doc2vec on a window around the focus word??
-  * OK but we really need to understand why doc2vec models are so huge for 200 dimensions but not 400 dimensions.

 ## multilingual
   * train systems to target any other European languages we can get a